haltu/muuri/README.md

 * **`hide`** &nbsp;&mdash;&nbsp; *Object*
   * Default value: `{duration: 300, easing: "ease-out"}`.
   * The object should contain *duration* (integer, milliseconds) and [*easing*](http://julian.com/research/velocity/#easing) properties.
 Set to *null* to disable hide animation altogether.
-  * Define row height for the grid (integer) or set to `"auto"` if you want Muuri to automatically calculate this for you based on the height of the items in the Muuri instance.
 * **`layout`** &nbsp;&mdash;&nbsp; *Array / Function / String*
   * Default value: `"firstFit"`.
   * Define the layout method to be used for calculating the positions of the items.
 If you provide a string or an array Muuri will try to locate a registered layout method in `Muuri.Layout.methods` object.
-Currently there is only one built-in mehthod - `"firstFit"`.
+Currently there is only one built-in method: `"firstFit"`.
 If you are using the array syntax the first value should be a string (name of the method) and the second value (optional) should be a configuration object.
 For example, if you wanted to use the default method on a page that scrolls horizontally you could set this option to: `["firstFit", {horizontal: true}]`.
 If you provide a function you can fully control the layout of the items.
 The function will receive a `Muuri.Layout` instance as it's context which you can manipulate as much as you want to get the items to the wanted positions.
+More info about rolling your own layout method is coming up later on, but in the meantime you can check the source code and see how the default method is done.
   * `firstFit`
     * `horizontal` (type: *boolean*, default: `false`)
       *  When `true` the grid works in landscape mode (grid expands to the right).
 Good for horizontally scrolling sites.